cbite/cbit/README_EDITING_WELCOME_SCREENS.md

 2. HTML code goes at the top, CSS styling code goes right below
 3. You can place images under `cbit/frontend/public/images`, then refer to them in the HTML with the URL `"/public/images/my_little_pony.jpeg"`
+4. Backgrounds for all the pages are defined in `cbit/frontend/src/app/cbit.component.ts`.
+   You may especially want to tweak the CSS styles for `#bg1` and `#bg2`.
 4. Save the files and redeploy, e.g., run
 ```
 cd cbit/ansible